terraform-viettelidc/terraform-provider-vcloud/website/docs/r/lb_app_profile.html.markdown

 # vcd\_lb\_app\_profile

-Provides a VMware Cloud Director Edge Gateway Load Balancer Application Profile resource.
+Provides a Viettel IDC Cloud Edge Gateway Load Balancer Application Profile resource.
 An application profile defines the behavior of the load balancer for a particular type of network traffic.
 After configuring a profile, you associate it with a virtual server.
 The virtual server then processes traffic according to the values specified in the profile.